A neutron trigger detector for pulsed reactor neutron sources: Hardware

 \subsection{Neutron sensitive multilayer detector}

-This Trigger Detector is based on a multilayer design typically used for UCNs (see \cref{pic_multilayer_sensor}), and employs the $\isotope[10]{B}(\text{n},\upalpha)\isotope[7]{Li}$ reaction, as e.g. also reported in ~\cite{WANG201530}.
-When a UCN is captured within the $\isotope[10]{B}$ top layer an $\upalpha$-particle and a $\isotope[7]{Li}$-nucleus are emitted in opposite directions.
+This detector, intended to detect thermal neutrons, is based on a multilayer design (see \cref{pic_multilayer_sensor}) typically used for UCNs, and employs the $\isotope[10]{B}(\text{n},\upalpha)\isotope[7]{Li}$ reaction, as e.g. also reported in ~\cite{WANG201530}.
+Compared to other techniques for the detection of neutrons\footnote{\cite{Pie20} gives a nice overview of techniques for the detection of neutrons in different energy ranges and their applications.} the choice of $\isotope[10]{B}$ in a multilayer design allows a very simple and cost-effective setup of the Trigger Detector.
+In addition, there is a synergy with UCNs through the connection to the $\uptau$SPECT experiment, which strongly influences the choice of this technique.

+When a neutron is captured within the $\isotope[10]{B}$ top layer an $\upalpha$-particle and a $\isotope[7]{Li}$-nucleus are emitted in opposite directions.
 The particle emitted towards the scintillating ZnS(Ag) layer causes light to be emitted, which is then transmitted to a photosensor.
 The optimal $\isotope[10]{B}$-layer thickness is determined by two counteracting demands.
-The layer has to be thick enough to absorb the UCN with high probability but thin enough to allow the charged ejectiles ($\upalpha$ or $\isotope[7]{Li}$) to reach the ZnS(Ag) layer.
-The ZnS(Ag) layer thickness is chosen such that charged particles are stopped and light absorption is minimized.
-The UCN absorption mean free path $\lambda_{\text{a}}=\SI{40}{\nano\meter}$\footnote{For UCNs at $\SI{4.4}{\meter/\second}$~\cite{WANG201530}.} can be used as a measure for the order of magnitude of the thickness of the $\isotope[10]{B}$ top layer.
-For the scintillation layer a thickness of a few micrometers is sufficient~\cite{WANG201530}.
+The layer has to be thick enough to absorb the neutron with high probability but thin enough to allow the charged ejectiles ($\upalpha$ or $\isotope[7]{Li}$) to reach the ZnS(Ag) layer.
+While for UCNs a thickness of the $\isotope[10]{B}$ top layer of about \SI{100}{\nano\meter} is sufficient~\cite{WANG201530}, a higher neutron absorption efficiency is to be expected for thermal neutrons with larger $\isotope[10]{B}$ layer thicknesses.
+The maximum ion range of the charged products from the $\isotope[10]{B}(\text{n},\upalpha)\isotope[7]{Li}$ reaction in $\isotope[10]{B}$ solid films and in ZnS are reported in~\cite{WANG201530} and is in the order of a few micrometers, which is an upper limit for the possible thickness of the $\isotope[10]{B}$ top layer.
+At the same time, this means that a thickness of a few micrometers is sufficient for the scintillating ZnS(Ag) layer~\cite{WANG201530}.

-The working principle of a multilayer detector described for UCNs can be transferred to thermal neutrons analogously but with a lower detection efficiency.
-This is acceptable for the Trigger Detector as its aim is to detect the reactor pulse as a whole and not to count individual neutrons.
-Other factors, important for UCN detectors like surface quality, gravity, magnetic fields and ambient gas, can be neglected.